edisplay/RCB_TA_notes/instructor_guide/instructor_guide.md

 * do it yourself, copy the exercise part of a lesson plan and slack it out to the students

-# Lesson Plan Goal
-* Goal of lesson plan: Get every single person involved at the sametime for the majority of class!

-* Instructor should be talking the least among everyone.

-* Instructor's job is to steer the coding and discussion in the right direction by using this lesson plan.
-Please do not deviate from it.

-* Use your own style when direction isn't provided &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* example: Relate your experiences to coding for scalabliity

-* Weekday Lessons
-	* 3 hour class - 15 minute break = 180 minutes - 15 = 165 minutes of class time.
-		* 100+ minutes of "Partners do" and "Student do"
-* Saturdays
-	* 4 hour class - 40 minute break = 240 - 40 = 200 minutes of class time.
-		* 120+ minutes of "Partners do" and "Student do"

-* Does the lesson plan fit into the master learning objectives agreed to by the University?
-	* Develop your vision for a website -- and then build it!
-	* Expertly navigate the file system and terminal basics
-	* Work independently or in a group on complex projects throughout the entire development lifecycle
-	* Understand the basics of troubleshooting and enhancing legacy code
-	* Communicate the basics of serving a webpage and how the browser renders code
-	* Build a frontend website either from scratch or utilizing a frontend framework (such as Bootstrap)
-	* Deploy static websites to a cloud provider
-	* Create and deploy dynamic websites to a cloud provider utilizing a backend framework
-	* Implement complex logical conditions to meet an objective.
-	* Write SQL commands to perform Create, Read, Update and Delete commands
-	* Utilize an ORM to manage a database schema and connection from a server
-	* Create a full-stack Single Page Application with AJAX communication
-	* Create and consume RESTful API’s utilizing JSON as a data format
-	* Create session based applications utilizing user authentication schemes that are well-known and widely used
-	* Understand and implement the mechanics of Git flow (including branching, merging, pull requests)
-	* Apply ‘social coding’ accepted and best practices (including source control, issue tracking, functional feedback, etc)
-	* Write clean code with proper variable names, indentation according to industry best practices

 # Basics

 * While students do exercises